Loading...

 How to Access Your Online Course on Canvas

-Self-enrollment will be available until 11:59 PM PT of the second business day after the 1st class session (i.e. If the first class starts on Thursday, self-enrollment is open until the following Monday at 11:59 pm).
+Self-enrollment will be available until 11:59 PM PT the Day before the 2nd class session.
 If you wish to enroll after that time, please contact PaCE Support at help@professional.ucsb.edu

 Required Textbook(s):